kikejimenez/nifi_api/README.md

 The following example represents  the actions on the dataflow that get automated by the **nifi_api** library.

-1. The initial state of the dataflow:
+*1*.
+Consider the initial state of the dataflow:

 ![image.png](nbs/images/1_dataflow.png " initial state")

-2. Turn on the "Initial" processor and turn off the "Final" processor:
+*2*.
+Turn on the "Initial" processor and turn off the "Final" processor:

 ![Initial State](nbs/images/2_dataflow.png " middle state")

-3. Turn off the "Initial" processor and record the flowfiles in the "Initial" connection, then turn on the "Middle" processor:
+*3*.
+Turn off the "Initial" processor and record the flowfiles in the "Initial" connection, then turn on the "Middle" processor:

 ![Initial State](nbs/images/3_dataflow.png " final state")

-4. Record the flowfiles in the "Final" Connection, when they coincide with the "Initial" flowfile turn off the "Middle" processor and turn on the "Final" processor.
+*4*.
+Record the flowfiles in the "Final" Connection, when they coincide with the "Initial" flowfile turn off the "Middle" processor and turn on the "Final" processor.

-5. The flowfiles in the "Final" connection get consumed by the "Final" processor and the initial state of the dataflow is recovered.
+*5*.
+The flowfiles in the "Final" connection get consumed by the "Final" processor and the initial state of the dataflow is recovered.

 Here is a recording of the Nifi UI when the tool is being executed on this dataflow: